Keenan-Wood/BU_ENGME700_KeenanWood_A2/README.md

 ---

 ### More information <a name="more"></a>
-More information can be found here:
+A good introduction to plastic deformation can be found at
 * https://innovationspace.ansys.com/courses/wp-content/uploads/sites/5/2020/12/Lesson-3-Hardening-of-Plasticity.pdf

 </details>